synox/mark-as-done-extension/readme.md

 Clone repo and "load unpackaed" as descibed in https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest

+(Submission to Chrome Web Store is awaiting review.)

 # How to Use

 **Activate on site:** Click the icon <img src="images/icon-toolbar-disabled.png" width=30>, then follow the wizard to add permissions for a site.